Frequently asked questions

 Do I need to see a physician?

-Yes, registrants must see their physician within 3 business days prior to the start date of the event and advised not to participate.
+Yes, registrants must be examined by their physician within 3 business days prior to the start date of the event and advised not to participate.

-What happens if I see my doctor before 3 business days prior to the start of the race.
+What happens if I I’m examined by my doctor before 3 business days prior to the start of the race.
 Am I still eligible?

-No. you must see your physician within 3 business days prior to the start of the event regardless of any other past visits.
+No. you must be examined by your physician within 3 business days prior to the start of the event regardless of any other past visits.
 This is to confirm that registrants are still unable to participant.
 We require proof of loss in the form of our claim form and supporting documents completed in full by your physician advising you not to participate.

 If I have had gout or a similar medical condition and it flares up the week I am supposed to run, would I be covered?

-Yes, as long as you visited your physician within 3 business days prior to the event and were advised not to participate, you are eligible for the registration fee refund.
+Yes, as long as you visited your physician and examined within 3 business days prior to the event and were advised not to participate, you are eligible for the registration fee refund.

 What if I sprain my ankle and do not see a physician within 3 business days prior to the event?